costajob/app-servers/README.md

 As said before i included Rails here to illustrate a fact.
 [Sinatra](http://www.sinatrarb.com/) is the second most used Ruby framework: it's pretty flexible offering a straightforward DSL over HTTP.
 [Roda](http://roda.jeremyevans.net/) is a slim framework i use to replace Sinatra these days: it's twice as fast and allows for a better interaction with the request/response life cycle.
-I also performed all of the benchmarks against [JRuby](http://jruby.org/) version 9.0.4: since results are on par with MRI i decided is not relevant to include it into the pack.
+I also performed all of the benchmarks against [JRuby](http://jruby.org/) version 9.0.4: since results are on par with MRI i decided is not relevant to report them.

 ##### Bootstrap
 ```